Barge Lady Cruises

 Ship, Year Delivered & Passengers

 The fleet numbers 50 moored all over Western Europe — some conversions from cargo barges and others newly-built specifically for passenger use.
 Berth capacities range from 2 to 22.
 The smaller capacity barges are popular for chartering by families, good friends, affinity groups, etc. The firm will gear the itinerary to specific requests such as vineyard visits, historic destinations, birding, cycling, golfing, hiking, walking and so on.
 Otherwise the vessels operate as hotel barges where you book your cabin or cabins and share the experience with others.
+An additional fleet now operates in Ontario.

 Two or three decks; cabins, indoor public spaces and possibly a third open deck.
 Naturally, no elevators.